lasanjin/smhi/README.md

 ## Description
-Outputs weather forecast data from SMHI api in terminal.
+  + Outputs weather forecast data from SMHI api in terminal
+  + Accepts parameters for specific location ( see [*How to run*](##How-to-run "Instructions") )
+  + If Google fails to find location a default location (current location or Gothenburg) is entered

 <img src="resources/smhi-py.gif" width="500">